jancborchardt/hackercouch/README.md

 5. **MEET AND HACK AND HAVE FUN!**
 6. Afterwards you can leave the other person a review in their issue tracker.

 It’s like CouchSurfing, except CouchSurfing sucks.
 So does AirBnB, hostels and hotels.
 Why not stay with fellow hackers when traveling and work on awesome stuff together?
+Also join our IRC channel [#hackercouch](http://webchat.freenode.net/?channels=#hackercouch).

 ## Crash my couch